ealmansi/kyul/README.md

-# kyul
+# KYUL: K Semantics of Yul
-K Semantics of Yul - The Intermediate language for Ethereum
+Yul, the intermediate language for Ethereum, implemented in [K Framework](https://github.com/kframework/k)